kyscott18/numoen-example-arbitrage/README.md

 - [ ] Determine whether trading on V2 or V3 is more profitable rather than just trading on V3 if V2 doesn't succeed
 - [ ] Look at different fee tiers for Uniswap V3 rather than just 0.3%
 - [ ] Account for gas when deciding whether to arb or not
+- [ ] Trades on the Celo network are reverting, I think this could have something to do with the cGLD precompile not being handled in viem correctly, leading to errors when simulating contract calls